 A Design and Crafts degree at a UK university will give you the technical and theoretical ability to excel in different areas of this creative industry.

 Students will use materials such as metal, clay, plastic, wood, plaster casting, as well as well as newer technologies such as 3D scanning and 3D printing, to design and create their own objects.
 The size and scale of projects students undertake during the course will vary in scale and complexity, while entrepreneurial skills will be developed as you also promote and sell your own products at public exhibitions.

-Careers in Design and Crafts
+Graduate Design and Crafts Careers

 Design and Crafts Entry Requirements

 Most Design and Crafts courses do not specify what subjects you should have studied before applying, but some insist on achievement in an art-related subject.
 A personal portfolio of drawings and documents that represent your design work and show you are unique, creative and imaginative is a must.

 - Typical IELTS requirements: 6.0 overall, with no lower than 5.5 in any one component.

 If you need to improve your IELTS score ahead of beginning a Design and Crafts degree, sign up for flexible part-time IELTS classes in central London today.